Friends (The Beach Boys album): Original release

+Friends / 20/20 1990/2001 CD reissue bonus tracks

 Wake the World

 On December 7, 2018, Capitol released Wake the World: The Friends Sessions, a digital-only compilation.
 Included are session highlights, outtakes, and alternate versions of Friends tracks, as well as some unreleased material by Dennis and Brian Wilson.
 It is the successor to 1967 – Sunshine Tomorrow from the previous year.
 Along with I Can Hear Music: The 20/20 Sessions, Wake the World was not issued on physical media due to the record company's wish not to interfere with the release of The Beach Boys with the Royal Philharmonic Orchestra.